mollerse/step-by-step-sequencer/README.md

 #### Hints

 Since the Web Audio Clock is given in second-resolution, converting from BPM to BPS will make it easier to work with.
-You can do that by dividing the BPM value by 60 to make it Beats per Second insead.
+You can do that by dividing the BPM value by 60 to make it Beats per Second instead.

 To find the beat number given total time and the length of a beat you can do `Math.floor(t / beatLength)`.